 1. Weekdone – weekly planning and asynchronous team communication

 Weekdone is an easy-as-pie tool for planning projects and tasks, as well as sharing updates and giving your co-workers praise for work well done.

 Whether you’re part of a development, design, or marketing team, Weekdone is the tool for all remote teams of 2021.
 Thanks to leveraging asynchronous communication, Weekdone’s newsfeed lets you get the crucial updates when YOU need them.
 Pair that with a seamless weekly planning feature and gamified reward system for jobs well done and you have your go-to tool for teams spread out around the world.

 Pricing: Free for up to 3 users.
-Paid options start from $9,90/user per month (for a min.
-10-user team).
+After that is is just $29 per month for unlimited users.
 For more detailed pricing go here.